emilydong001/DH110/Assignments/Assignment01.md

 > *Recommendation: Connect the dropdown box with the menu item title to show that the dropdown is under that header.*

 #### 7. Flexibility and Efficiency of Use
 * There is no search bar on the website.
-Given the breadth of information and resources they provide, it would be very helpful to be able to search keywords that will lead users to the information they are looking for.
+Given the extent of content and resources they provide, it would be very helpful to be able to search keywords that will lead users to the information they are looking for.
 (2)

 > *Recommendation: Implement a search function to allow users another option to efficiently navigate through the website.*